 We aim to promote harmonious development of society by actively participating in public welfare undertakings.
 100% of our operations have implemented local community engagement, impact assessment and development programmes.
-For FY2024, we aim to encourage employees to support the local communities through donations or other charitable work, as well as participate in at least one charitable event, such as one-day donation activities, flood prevention and community donations.
+We have achieved the target set in FY2023 of encouraging employees to support the local communities through donations or other charitable work, as well as participating in at least one charitable event for FY2024.